restic/builder/README.md

 If all goes well then you've produced exactly the same binaries as in the official release.

+The container has the official Go compiler installed in `/usr/local/go`.
+After extracting the `tar.gz` into a temporary directory, the script `build.sh` builds the binaries by running `build.go` like this:

+    $ go run build.go --goos $os --goarch $arch --tempdir /tmp/gopath --output restic_$os_$arch

 Verifying Windows Binaries
 --------------------------